himanshumishra78/Smart-Air-Purifier/README.md

 2. Movable Platform of purifier system is almost ready.
 3. Testing of filtration chamber is going on....
 4. Animation prototype of model is done.
-5.Moving Platform is done
+5. Moving Platform is done
-6.Filtration chamber testing is done.
+6. Filtration chamber testing is done.